JS-RML/learned_scooping/readme.md

 ## 4. Annotating Software
 I also write an annotating software to label the data.
-`learned_scooping/annotating_software/label_Tier1.py` is for Tier 1, where the pixel where should (not) be the target finger position should be labeled green (red).
+- `learned_scooping/annotating_software/label_Tier1.py` is for Tier 1, where the pixel where should (not) be the target finger position should be labeled green (red).
-`learned_scooping/annotating_software/label_Tier2.py` is for Tier 2.
+- `learned_scooping/annotating_software/label_Tier2.py` is for Tier 2.
 We need to label the target thumb position given the target finger position.

+## 5. Network Parameters
+- Network parameters for Tier 1:
+- Network parameters for Tier 2:
+- Network parameters for Tier 3:

+## 6. Test on Real UR10 Robot:
+Please run the following program:

 ## Maintenance
 For any technical issues, please contact: Tierui He (theae@connect.ust.hk).